LassoSoft/LassoGuide/source/operations/sessions.rst

       If "true", the session cookie will only be sent back to the web server on requests for HTTPS secure web pages.
 The `session_end` should also be specified with ``-secure`` if this option is desired.
+   :param boolean=false -httponly:
+      If "true", modern web browsers will block client-side scripts from accessing the cookie.
+The `session_end` should also be specified with ``-httponly`` if this option is desired.
    :param boolean=false -rotate:
       If "true", the session will have a new ID generated for it on each request.

+   .. versionchanged:: 9.3.1
+      Added ``-httponly`` flag.

 .. method:: session_id(sessionName::string)